black-studio/black-studio-tinymce-widget/readme.txt

 2. Ensure that you are running the latest versions of both WordPress and the plugin.
 3. Search in our [support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget) for threads with similar issues.
 4. Disable all other plugins and check if the problem is fixed.
 In that case enable the other plugins one by one and figure out which one is causing the issue.
 Please see [Conflict Diagnosis Guide for WordPress plugins](https://rtcamp.com/rtmedia/docs/troubleshooting/conflict-diagnosis-guide-wordpress-plugins/) for further info.
-5. If the problem persists even with all other plugins disabled, try to switch to a WordPress default theme (i.e. Twenty Fourteen) and check if that fixes the issue.
+5. If the problem persists even with all other plugins disabled, try to switch to a WordPress default theme (i.e. Twenty Fifteen) and check if that fixes the issue.

 If you found a conflict with a plugin or theme, or if your problem is still present after the steps above, open a topic in the [support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget) and provide the following information:

 * Detailed description of the problem, including the steps to reproduce it
+* Location(s) where the problem occurs (Appearance -> Widgets, Theme Customizer, Accessibility mode, Page Builder, etc)
 * Error messages, if any, in particular in [browser's javascript console](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers)
 * Browser and Operating System in use
 * Plugin version in use
 * WordPress version in use
 * WordPress theme in use
-* WordPress default language in use, if other than english
+* WordPress language in use, if other than english
 * WordPress plugins causing conflicts, if any
 * A link to a screenshot, if it can be useful to understand the problem
 * A link to your website, if it can be useful to show the problem